amhsirak/quantum/README.md

 ## Quantum 🪐
-Quantum is a web game built using JavaScript in which your task is to destroy the enemy ship before the enemy ship destroys you.
+Quantum is a space battle web game built using JavaScript.
+Your task is to destroy the enemy ship before the enemy ship destroys you

-Be careful of the asteroids - they descrease your shields too!
+Be careful of the asteroids - they decrease your shields too!

 ## To Try This Own Your Own